This page may contain affiliate links. Learn More.

 There’s nothing better than being able to rummage around the house to find things kids can make.
 I love these twig star ornaments that you can make with sticks from the yard.
+They are great gifts that kids can make.

 I put these twig star ornaments together in just a few minutes and the kids were able to create their own masterpieces they could be proud of.
 I started with 5 small twigs cut from one longer twig.
 Then, I used hot glue to glue them in a star pattern.
 Next, I gathered up all of the red, white, and green collage items I could find around the house.